 If a social worker has been convicted of an offence (other than a listed offence) for which a custodial sentence has been imposed, schedule 2, paragraph 1(2) of the regulations sets out that there are reasonable grounds for investigating whether that social worker’s fitness to practise is impaired.
 In these cases, there is no requirement to apply the triage test outlined below.

 Are there reasonable grounds for investigating whether the social worker’s fitness to practise is impaired?

-The fitness to practise rules set out criteria which the triage officer must apply in assessing whether there are reasonable grounds to investigate if the social worker’s fitness to practise is impaired.
+The fitness to practise rules set out criteria that the triage officer must apply when they are assessing whether there are reasonable grounds to investigate a social worker’s fitness to practise.

 In some types of impairment, the fact of a finding by another body is almost certainly sufficient to require an investigation on grounds of seriousness, usually including the public interest.